Email us at email@example.com.

 We do not accept orders by phone at this time.

-When you register for an account on our site or place an order, we will automatically add you to our email list for product updates and releases, news about the impact our Garden for Wildlife members are making, wildlife gardening tips, and more.
+When you place an order, we will automatically add you to our email list for product updates and releases, news about the impact our Garden for Wildlife members are making, wildlife gardening tips, and more.
 You can unsubscribe from these emails at any time.

 Please visit our learn page for more information about the Garden for Wildlife program and the positive impact our members are making.